 “Why should we fight your battle?”

 Zeta was getting agitated.
-Barin could sense her vital signs starting to rise.
+Barin could sense her vital signs rising.

 The king laughed, “I think you are going to standalone, Zeta of Theros.”